An Asymmetric Double-Degenerate Type Ia Supernova Explosion with a Surviving Companion Star: Analysis

 A similar ``saw tooth'' profile is seen in other 03fg-like~SNe~Ia such as SNe~2009dc and 2012dn.
-To determine if these objects also had multiple velocity components, we performed the same procedure as above for their corresponding nebular spectra.
-In \autoref{f:neb_fit_others}, we show fits these SNe along with ASASSN-15pz, another 03fg-like SN~Ia, and SN~2012cg, a high-luminosity SN~Ia with an early flux excess and nebular features characteristic of normal-SNe~Ia.
+To determine if these objects also had multiple velocity components, we performed the same fitting procedure as above for their corresponding nebular spectra.
+These fits are displayed in the top-left and bottom-left panels of \autoref{f:neb_fit_others}, respectively.
+Here we also include additional nebular line fits to ASASSN-15pz (top-right), another 03fg-like SN~Ia, and SN~2012cg (bottom-right), a high-luminosity SN~Ia with an early flux excess and nebular features characteristic of normal-SNe~Ia.
 While we can fit these spectra with distinct velocity components, this is not always required by the data.
 In particular, the [\ion{Fe}{2}] feature in SN~2009dc, shares a similar skewness to \hvf{}, and when fit with two velocity components, yields blue- and redshifted velocity offsets of $-1430 \pm 60$~km~s$^{-1}$ and $1400 \pm 30$~km~s$^{-1}$, respectively.
 Additionally, the full peak near $\sim 7320$\AA\ is difficult to explain without including both a broad and narrow component of [\ion{Ca}{2}].
 In this case, the width of the best-fit narrow component is $700 \pm 20$~km~s$^{-1}$ which is significantly larger than what we found for \hvf{}.
 Similarly, for SN~2012dn, we find that including both broad and narrow components of [\ion{Ca}{2}] is necessary to reproduce the peak near $\sim 7320$\AA\ and we determine that the width of the best-fit narrow component is $500$~km~s$^{-1}$.
+Similar narrow emission in the nebular phase has also been observed in the Ca-strong sub-luminous SN~2016hnk \citep{Galbany19}.
+At +351 days, the authors measure [\ion{Ca}{2}] with a width of $700$~km~s$^{-1}$ and attribute this emission to the presence of Ca$^{48}$ within the central regions of the ejecta.
 SN~2012dn has less evidence for multiple [\ion{Fe}{2}] or [\ion{Ni}{2}] peaks and these species can be fit by single components.
 Nevertheless, the saw tooth profile in these SNe is indicative of some asymmetric emission.
 For ASASSN-15pz, we require a strong component of [\ion{Ca}{2}] (reminiscent of the 03fg-like SN Ia 2020esm, \citealt{Dimitriadis21}).
+If we instead attempt to fit the feature near 7320\AA\ with [\ion{Ni}{2}], we find [\ion{Fe}{2}] and [\ion{Ni}{2}] velocities of $-960$~km~s$^{-1}$ and $-3800$~km~s$^{-1}$.
+This velocity difference would be one of the largest measured in a SN~Ia \citep{Maguire18}.
 For comparison, SN~2012cg displays a similar simple 7300\AA\ emission feature and has best fit [\ion{Fe}{2}] and [\ion{Ni}{2}] velocities of $-1220$~km~s$^{-1}$ and $-2350$~km~s$^{-1}$.
-ASASSN-15pz would require an unphysical [\ion{Ni}{2}] velocity of $-3800$~km~s$^{-1}$ to explain the peak near 7320\AA\ (much larger than what is measure for [\ion{Fe}{2}], $-960$~km~s$^{-1}$).
-In this case, we do not detect any evidence of asymmetry, however, we note that at earlier phases, ASASSN-15pz displayed extremely narrow [\ion{Ca}{2}] and Ca II NIR triplet emission (both $\sim200$ ~km~s$^{-1}$, \citealt{Chen19}).
+Given that 03fg-like SNe tend to have [\ion{Ca}{2}] emission in their nebular spectra, we expect that this feature is more likely dominated by [\ion{Ca}{2}] rather than [\ion{Ni}{2}].
+Additionally in ASASSN-15pz, we do not detect any evidence of asymmetry, however, we note that at earlier phases, ASASSN-15pz displayed extremely narrow [\ion{Ca}{2}] and Ca II NIR triplet emission (both $\sim200$ ~km~s$^{-1}$, \citealt{Chen19}).
 Also, in all cases where a broad component of [\ion{Ca}{2}] is required to fit this feature, its best-fit velocity width is smaller than the corresponding [\ion{Fe}{2}] and [\ion{Ni}{2}] components.
 This was also true for SN~2019yvq \citep{Siebert20b}.
 This could indicate that the ejecta is stratified with Calcium only appearing closer to the center.
 Future studies examining a large sample of 03fg-like SNe~Ia should both carefully look for multiple components of these species, and further investigate if the saw-tooth pattern where the emission is skewed red is ubiquitous.